Professor & Associate Dean for Graduate and Continuing Medical Education

-I was raised outside Orlando, FL where I was a student athlete playing football and lacrosse.
-I pursued my higher education in the panhandle at Florida State University.
-After completion of my undergraduate studies in Biology and Psychology, I worked for a local family doctor as his medical assistant, where I discovered my love for family medicine.
-I remained in Tallahassee for medical school at FSU College of Medicine.
-Following medical school, I moved to Southwest Florida for my family medicine residency training with FSU Fort Myers.
-In residency, I became passionate about medical education and clinical teaching.
-I am excited to train compassionate and knowledgeable family medicine physicians at ETSU Kingsport.
-Professionally, I have various clinical interests including medical informatics, sports medicine, point of care ultrasound (POCUS), lifestyle medicine, and behavioral health.
-Personally, I am a self-proclaimed chef and foodie.
-I enjoy spending time outdoors with my wife, watching FSU sports, and caring for my freshwater aquarium.
+Dr. Galletti was raised outside of Orlando, Florida, where he was a student athlete playing football and lacrosse.
+He pursued his higher education in the panhandle at Florida State University.
+After completing his undergraduate studies in biology and psychology, he worked for a local family doctor as his medical assistant, which is where he discovered his love for family medicine.
+Dr. Galletti remained in Tallahassee for medical school at FSU College of Medicine.
+Following medical school, he moved to Southwest Florida for his family medicine residency training with FSU Fort Myers.
+It was during his residency when he became passionate about medical education and clinical teaching.
+Dr. Galletti is excited to train compassionate and knowledgeable family medicine physicians at ETSU Health Family Medicine Kingsport.
+Professionally, he has various clinical interests including medical informatics, sports medicine, point of care ultrasound (POCUS), lifestyle medicine and behavioral health.
+Personally, Dr. Galletti is a self-proclaimed chef and foodie.
+He also enjoys spending time outdoors with his wife, watching FSU sports and caring for his freshwater aquarium.

 Erin Harris, M.D.

-I have had a lengthy relationship with the Kingsport program as a student, resident, and now as faculty.
-I returned in 2010 after three years of primary care practice in Southwest Virginia.
-I am a graduate of the Quillen College of Medicine and completed an Accelerated Residency in Family Medicine at Kingsport and Holston Valley in 2006.
-I had long been drawn to the diversity, complexity, and continuity of Family Medicine and am proud to have pursued this field after medical school.
-My family and I lived in several areas of the country, but Southwest Virginia is the place that I call "home," and I consider the Tri-Cities of Tennessee and its population an extension of that.
-My professional interests include medical student education, adolescent medicine and pediatrics, and inpatient medicine.
+Dr. Harris has had a lengthy relationship with the Kingsport program as a student, resident, and now faculty.
+She returned in 2010 after three years of primary care practice in Southwest Virginia.
+Dr. Harris is a graduate of ETSU's Quillen College of Medicine and completed an accelerated residency in family medicine at Kingsport and Holston Valley in 2006.
+She had long been drawn to the diversity, complexity and continuity of family medicine and is proud to have pursued the field after medical school.
+Dr. Harris has lived in several areas of the country with her family, but Southwest Virginia is the place she calls "home," and she considers the Tri-Cities of Tennessee and its population an extension of that.
+Her professional interests include medical student education, adolescent medicine, pediatrics, and inpatient medicine.

-Outside of medicine, I most enjoy spending time with my two lovely daughters, whose natural curiosity about the world and its people is a daily inspiration.
-We love to travel together and spend time with our extended family.
-Closer to home, we enjoy music and dance, local food and history, and time together at work and at play here in Northeast Tennessee.
-Please email me with any questions about the program or the area.
+Outside of medicine, Dr. Harris enjoys spending time with her two lovely daughters whose natural curiosity about the world and its people is a daily inspiration.
+She also loves to travel and spend time with her extended family.
+Closer to home, she and her family enjoy music and dance, local food and history, and time together at work and at play here in Northeast Tennessee.
+Dr. Harris encourages prospective residents to reach out with any questions about the program or area.